 This entire unit consisted of relatively homogenous dark and artifact-rich soil.
-Slight changes in soil color, sand content, and artifact densities allowed us to differentiate five potential zones of fill (Figures 10.31-10.34).
+Slight changes in soil color, sand content, and artifact densities allowed us to differentiate five potential zones of fill (Figures 10.33-10.36).
 About halfway down the unit profile, small striations within F3 may represent a brief break in construction.
 Differentiating between the first fill episode and the buried A-horizon was quite difficult.
 Fewer artifacts and higher levels of bioturbation characterize the buried A-horizon.
 No features were located in TU-3.

-Ceramics dominated the collections from TU-3, though lithics, pebbles, fired clay, and bone were all common (Table 3.5).
-Ceramics span the Hamilton Ridge through Anna phases (Table 10.6 and Figures 10.35-10.48).
+Ceramics dominated the collections from TU-3, though lithics, pebbles, fired clay, and bone were all common (Table 10.5).
+Ceramics span the Hamilton Ridge through Anna phases (Table 10.6 and Figures 10.37-10.50).
 Anna phase diagnostics persist as deep as Level 3.
 After this, both Anna and Gordon phase diagnostics drop out.
 Balmoral phase diagnostics persist into Level 4.
 Level 5 contains only Ballina, Sundown, and Hamilton Ridge phase diagnostics.
 This suggests that the massive fill deposit was begun during the Sundown or Ballina phase and then continued incrementally into the Anna phase.
 This simple stratigraphic sequence also suggests that further excavations in this area may help to isolate a Smith Creek-specific ceramic chronology that could be useful in interpreting other deposits at the site.
-Analyses of vessel shape and size are ongoing and will be reported in the Phase 3 report on Smith Creek.
-No flotation samples were taken and no radiocarbon dates were submitted from TU-3.
+A total of 65 rim sherds were large enough to determine vessel shape; size could be estimated for ten (Figure 10.51).